MikeWang000000/spek-X/MANUAL.md

 # DISTRIBUTION

-The latest version of *Spek* may be downloaded from <http://spek.cc>.
+The latest version of this *Spek* fork may be downloaded from <https://github.com/withmorten/spek/releases>.